-Safer Internet Day was this week, and we like to use events like this to highlight our commitment to protecting our clients’ accounts and keeping data secure.
+Safer Internet Day was this week, and as we do every year, we like to use this event to highlight our commitment to protecting our clients’ privacy and keeping data secure.

 - The first line of defense is an adblocker.
 These tools are designed to prevent you from seeing advertising online.
 We HIGHLY recommend that all of our clients and friends install one and keep it up to date.
 Our preferred adblocker is Ublock origin, which is available for Chrome here, and Firefox here.